paulb17/Machine-Powered-Investing-in-Lending-Club/README.md

 ### Parameter Tuning and Model Comparison
 ![title](https://github.com/paulb17/Machine-Powered-Investing-in-Lending-Club/blob/master/README_images%20/model_tuning.png)

-The Lending Club data was divided into a training and a hold-out set that were 75% and 25% the size of the original data, respectively.
-The logistic regression, random forest and kernel SVM classifiers were tuned via grid and/or random searches with 10 fold cross validation.
-For each model the parameters tuned are listed below:
+The Lending Club data was divided into a training set (75% the size of the wrangled data) and a hold-out set (25% the size of the wrangled data).
+The logistic regression, random forest and kernel SVM classifiers were tuned via grid or random searches with 10 fold cross validation.
+For each model, the parameters that were tuned are listed below:

-* Logistic Regression: regularization parameter (C) and the penalty parameter (class_weight)
+* Logistic Regression: C and class_weight
 * Random Forest Classifier: class_weight, max_features, min_samples_split, min_samples_leaf, n_estimators, bootstrap and criterion
 * Kernel SVM (SVC): class_weight, gamma and C